TylerFruik/Logo-Generator/README.md

 ## Finished Product

 ### [🔗Project Link]()
+When run with "node index.js" the program prompts the user for a shape, color, 3 letter text, and text color before creating a new .svg file in the examples folder.
+If the user enters "npm test" the program will run a test to see if the projected outcome matches the expectation.

 This project was developed using the following skills: JS, Node.js, Express,js

+All code is neatly commented for clarity's sake.

 All code written manually by Tyler Fruik.